xinyee20/tp/docs/UserGuide.md

 Command word | The first word of the command that tells **Serenity** which task should be performed.
 Parameter | The word or phrase following the command word that provides further details of the task (if necessary).
 Prefix | The letter that is placed at the start of each parameter to distinguish one parameter from another.
+XLSX | File format for all excel files.

 #### 3.2.4.
 Command format